Gasherbrum-II Expedition 8035m

 Day 2

-Islamabad- briefing at Ministry of Tourism about Gasherbrum route.
+Attend the official briefing at the Ministry of Tourism regarding the Gasherbrum route.
+Complete permits, documentation, and expedition planning.

 Day 3